Apply to MC

 You can begin the program summer, fall, or spring term.

-We are accepting students for spring 2014 and fall 2014, and we welcome out-of-state applicants and international students.
+We are accepting students for summer and fall 2016, and we welcome out-of-state applicants and international students.

 1. All general requirements for admission to the graduate school of Mississippi College must be met.
 The MCAT exam or DAT exam may be substituted for the GRE requirement.
 The following are the minimum scores for standardized exams: